SEASONS & CATCHES

-Chinook feed off the northern tip of Vancouver Island and right through Quatsino Sound both summer and winter.
-We are very fortunate this way.
-But weather being what it is we suggest April through mid-September for the sport fishing crowd.
-The average size for Chinook all year is 15 - 25 lbs but the big ones come all year long too.
-As the year progresses the spawners continue to grow so there are more large fish about later in the summer for our local rivers.
-The rivers further south have their big spawners going by earlier.
+Chinook feed in our area year-round, but weather being what it is we suggest April through mid-September for the sport fishing crowd.
+The average size for Chinook all year is 15 - 25 lbs, though larger can be caught any time.
+As the year progresses, the spawners continue to grow leading to higher concentrations of large fish heading for our local rivers later in the summer.

 Coho become legal June 1st each year and they too run up the river in the fall (later than the Chinook though).
-They start out fairly small but increase through the summer.
-The big Northern Coho come in between 17 - 23 lbs on average late August and through September.
+They start out small but increase in size through the summer.
+The big Northern Coho weighs in between 12-17 lbs on average in late August and through September.

 Ling Cod are plentiful and recreationally open April 1 - October 1.
-In our area of the west coast we are allowed 2 per day for a total of 4.
+In our area of the West Coast we are allowed 3 per day for a total of 6.

-Tuna - the golden trophy sport fish - start showing up in late August and can be there as late as October BUT they are water temperature and wind dependent.
+Tuna - the golden trophy sport fish - arrive in late August and can be found as late as October BUT they are water temperature and wind dependent.
 They travel a long way in 24 hours and the weather makes all the difference.
 Catch limits are very liberal.

-Steelhead tend to be more available through the summer and early fall months in our area.
+Steelhead tends to be more available through the summer and early fall in our area.